Introduction to Big Data Analytics

 Organizations collect data at high speed to process instant outcomes.
 Big Data can cope up with this to provide seamless processing and results.
 Stock exchanges and Weather reports are some of the real-time examples.

-The set of data with a preset format, derived from a relational database.
+Structured Data: The set of data with a preset format, derived from a relational database.
 For example, an employee’s salary sheet with a predefined schema of things.

-These are random data without proper format or alignment.
+Unstructured Data: These are random data without proper format or alignment.
 They require more processing time.
 Examples include Google searches, social media polls, Video streams.

-It is a combination of both Structured and Unstructured data.
+Semi-Structured Data: It is a combination of both Structured and Unstructured data.
 They have a proper structure yet lack the definition required.

 How is Work Made Easier?

 Before Big Data analytics came into existence, linear and a line-by-line analysis was done on the data available.
-Later with the introduction of computer life was made easy with Excel spreadsheets.
+Later with the introduction of the computer life was made easy with Excel spreadsheets.
 The users needed to tabulate the different records and perform the required study to derive a meaningful report.
-It was a game changer in many different ways.
-Extensive data sets up to terabyte can be processed and analyzed.
+It was a game-changer in many different ways.
+Extensive data sets up to terabytes can be processed and analyzed.
 Complex queries and algorithms are applied.
 Reports are generated with a better outcome with almost zero failures.
 All these in a matter of minutes to hours depending on the size of data fed.

 Top Companies Using Big Data Analytics